-We appreciate that these are challenging times and that the need for cross-border advice on insolvency and restructuring matters may be required at short notice.
+These continue to be challenging times and we recognize that the need for cross-border advice on insolvency and restructuring matters may be required at short notice.
 Conyers’ attorneys are insolvency and restructuring experts.
 We are well-equipped to advise at all stages where financial stability becomes an issue and innovative solutions are required.
-In this article, we highlight certain points to be considered where Cayman incorporated entities are involved in the structure.

 The Complications Involved with Cross-Border Restructuring